I-Dont-Remember/site/content/blog/how-your-take-home-pay-varies-by-state.md

 toc = true
 +++

 I had a vague understanding that different states had different levels of taxes _(wow Florida with that no-income tax woot woot!)_, but never went deeper.
-The recent rise of remote work brought this question into sharper focus:
+The rise of remote work in the last couple years brought this question into sharper focus:

-Given a remote worker allowed to live in any state, with salary not adjusted, how does their tax burden vary?
+**Given a remote worker allowed to live in any state, with salary not adjusted, how does their tax burden vary?**

 {{< bootstrap-panel title="Cost of living" >}}
-_This analysis does not take into account any cost of living - this is purely based on my chosen scenario with no regard for housing, job market, etc._
+_This analysis does not take into account cost of living - this is purely based on my chosen scenario with no regard for housing, job market opportunities, etc._
 {{< /bootstrap-panel >}}

 ## The data

-I decided to analyze the information using a [handy online calculator](https://www.talent.com/tax-calculator?salary=50000&from=year&region=Illinois), run it for a variety of salaries, then run the numbers on the aggregate across states & salary buckets.
+I found a [handy online calculator](https://www.talent.com/tax-calculator?salary=50000&from=year&region=Illinois) for the base data, ran it for a variety of salaries, then did some simple calcs on the aggregate across states & salary buckets.

 Buckets I chose:

 - $50k, $75k, $100k, $125k - _(then for giggles & Silicon Valley folks)_ - $150k, $200k, $250k, $300k.

-If you want to dive deeper into the data for your exact salary, I highly recommend checking out that calculator, because they also provide extra information, like how much a marginal salary increase will net you.
-Example: `For instance, an increase of $100 in your salary will be taxed $25.15, hence, your net pay will only increase by $74.85.`[src](https://www.talent.com/tax-calculator?salary=50000&from=year&region=Illinois).
+> [ℹ️] _If you want to dive deeper into the data for your exact salary, I highly recommend checking out that calculator, because they also provide extra information, like how much a marginal salary increase will net you.
+Example: `For instance, an increase of $100 in your salary will be taxed $25.15, hence, your net pay will only increase by $74.85.`[src](https://www.talent.com/tax-calculator?salary=50000&from=year&region=Illinois)._

 ## Best & worst states, per salary bucket